 In Roman times, cooks known as vicarius supra cenas specialised in making jamones reserved for the elite, especially the renowned jamones of Pomeipolis (today, Pamplona).

 Legend has it that jamon had its origin in a pig that fell into a very salty stream and drowned.
 A group of shepherds pulled the pig from the water, roasted it and discovered it had a pleasant flavour, especially the hind leg.
 They later discovered that salting the jamon made it keep much longer without losing its flavour, and they gradually perfected the technique until they achieved one of the best cured jamones in the world.

-You can find out more about the history of jamon in the following articles (in Spanish): El jamón en la gastronomía española.
-Apuntes para la historia I and II (by Antonio Gázquez).
+You can find out more about the history of jamon in the following article (in Spanish): El jamón en la gastronomía española (by Antonio Gázquez).